karljohnbeck/Spice-rack-application/README.md

 _Duration: 2 weeks_

-This project was to create an application that could allow a suer to keep a record of all the spices they have at home while they are out shopping at the grocery store. after logging in to the app a user could record all the spices they have and sort them into categories they created.
+This project was to create a mobile first application that could allow a user to keep a record of all the spices they have at home while they are out shopping at the grocery store. after logging in to the app a user could record all the spices they have and sort them into categories they created.
 The application also keeps track of expiration dates and has a page where you can see if you have any spices that are going to or are expired.
 Recipes can also be looked up for a specific spice as well if a user want to use up a spice they have in their records.

 ## Screen Shot